spurcell/docs/docs/data.md

 - Assignment: `=` `+=` `-=` `*=` `/=` `%=`

-## Collections
+## Data Structures

-Collections in Lo are not objects with message interfaces but more like statically-allocated C arrays: local values that can be directly accessed and modified by the current procedure.
-However, unlike C arrays, collections can't be accessed or passed by references – a collection is the exclusive property of the local process.
+Data structures in Lo are not objects with message interfaces but more like statically-allocated C arrays: local values that can be directly accessed and modified by the current procedure.
+However, unlike C arrays, collections can't be accessed or passed by reference – a collection is the exclusive property of the local process.
 So if you pass a collection to a procedure, it may need to be copied.
 Constants can be defined as collections which are then internally immutable.

 ### Arrays